rhapsodyv/revive-plugins-doc/components/authentication-component.md

-You can change the flow that authentication works, to do that you can extend Plugins_Authentication class, it is an parent class for Authentication plugins.
+You can change the flow that authentication works, to do that you can extend Plugins_Authentication class, it is a parent class for Authentication plugins.

 # How Authentication Plugins Works
 Plugins_Authentication extends from OX_Component, so you can override some methods like: